Tazaf/ionicitude/README.md

 AngularJS module for using the Wikitude cordova plugin in an Ionic project.

 ## Introduction
 This bower package is designed for Ionic developers that wants to use the [cordova Wikitude plugin](http://www.wikitude.com/products/extensions/cordova-plugin-augmented-reality/) to add Augmented Reality (AR) in their app.
-It provides an Angular Service, named Ionicitude, with a simple API to interact with the cordova plugin, wether it be setting, launching or handling request (more about that later).
+It provides an Angular Service, named **Ionicitude**, with a simple API to interact with the cordova plugin, wether it be setting, launching or handling request (more about that later).

 ## What is the cordova Wikitude plugin ?
-This is a cordova plugin that allows users to experience Augmented Realtity on their devices.
-This experience can rely on user's location (think [Ingress](https://www.ingress.com/)) or on image recognition, or both.
-The possibilities are quite impressive and I encourage you to take a look at [the official Demo app](http://www.wikitude.com/try/)) to grasp the extent of what can be accomplish.
+It's a plugin that allows users to experience Augmented Realtity on their devices through an hybrid Cordova (or Ionic in our case) app.
+This AR experience can rely on user's location (think [Ingress](https://www.ingress.com/)) or on image recognition, or both.
+The possibilities are quite impressive and I encourage you to take a look at [the official Demo app](http://www.wikitude.com/try/)) to grasp the extent of what can be accomplish with the plugin.
-Each of these AR experiences is nothing more than a bunch of HTML/CSS/JS files and is called ARchitect World by the Wikitude staff.
+An AR Experience is, in the end, nothing more than a bunch of HTML/CSS/JS files and this set of file is called **ARchitect World** by the Wikitude staff.

 ### Important note:
 :warning: **The cordova Wikitude plugin relies heavily on the device's hardware and software (camera, accelerometer, compass, etc).
-Thus, you won't be able to test it anywhere except on a real device.
+Thus, _you won't be able to test it anywhere except on a real device_.
 Testing in a browser or an emulator will both fail.**

 # Installing the Cordova Wikitude plugin
 **This package DOES NOT come along with the cordova Wikitude plugin !**